tjk90/AWS-S3-Bucket-Cost-Optimization-/README.md

  Example lifecycle JSON (for CLI / API)
 You can choose from any of the lifecycle below and  apply a lifecycle config via the AWS CLI or SDK.
 Save this to lifecycle.json and apply it with the CLI:
-NOTE: After choosing the right one, make sure to delete the others and leave only the lifecycle policie that you will be using on your S3 Bucket.

 ```sh
 {
   "Rules": [